 What Do I Serve with Strawberry Salad?

 This dish is easy to pair anything with.
 You can serve this recipe for strawberry salad with a pasta dish (like alfredo dishes, pasta with quick marinara sauce, one pot pastas and more).
-You can also pair it with a meat dish like roasted chicken or pan-seared shrimp.
+You can also pair it with a multitude of chicken dishes, including my friend’s Glenda’s Crockpot chicken breast recipes.

 You can also just eat the salad alone, as there is enough protein and fat already in the salad to make it satiating, carrying you to your next meal.